blizzy78/go-profiler-notes/guide/README.md

 Go's CPU profiler can help you identify which parts of your code base consume a lot of CPU time.

 ⚠️ Please note that CPU time is usually different from the real time experienced as latency by your users.
-For example a typical http request might take `100ms` to complete, but only consume `5ms` of CPU time and spend `95ms` waiting on a database.
+For example a typical http request might take `100ms` to complete, but only consume `5ms` of CPU time while waiting for `95ms` on a database.
 It's also possible for a request to take `100ms`, but spend `200ms` of CPU if two goroutines are performing CPU intensive work in parallel.
 If this is confusing to you, please refer to the [Mental Model for Go section](#mental-model-for-go).

 You can enable the CPU profiler via various APIs: